-- Digestive Aid: Containing mineral, fiber, moisture, carotene, thiamine, and calcium, iron, phosphorus, niacin and riboflavin; ajwain helps in treating many digestive and skin ailments.
-Owing to the presence of thymol, Ajwain essential oil has various therapeutic properties.
-It is antiviral, digestive, spasmodic, anti-bacterial, antiseptic, expectorant, antipyretic, tonic and germicidal.
-It is explicitly beneficial in curing acute digestive ailments such as cholera and diarrhoea.
+- Digestive Aid: Ajwain oil is beneficial in curing acute digestive ailments such as cholera and diarrhea.
 One can treat indigestion, ulcers, and various other bacterial infections of the gut with ajwain seeds and essential oil.

-- Respiratory Benefits: Respiratory ailments such as sore throat, cough and cold, asthma, whooping cough and bronchitis can be cured with ajwain oil.
+- Respiratory Benefits: Ajwain oil beneficial in providing relief in respiratory ailments such as sore throat, cough, and cold, asthma, whooping cough, and bronchitis.

-- Aromatherapy: Useful in aromatherapy, ajwain oil offers calming sensations that relieves neuralgia and migraines.
+- Aromatherapy: Useful in aromatherapy, ajwain oil offers calming sensations that relieve neuralgia and migraines.